 We work with our network of partner NGOs to identify and select our students.
-Our goal is to empower disadvantaged youth who are excluded from stable employment opportunities and therefore will benefit the most from our programme.
-In general, our applicants fit the following criteria:
+Our goal is to empower disadvantaged youth who are excluded from stable employment opportunities and therefore will benefit the most from our program.

 Youth, ages 17-23, who, due to financial difficulties, are not able to continue their education;

-- Family background: orphans; children of low-income, single-parent households; children whose parents are unable to support their family due to illness
+Family background: orphans; children of low-income, single-parent households; children whose parents are unable to support their family due to illness

 Are able to read, write and calculate; physically and mentally fit for kitchen work; have no previous criminal records

-- Need to be recommended by one of our partner associations who have been working with these individuals and are well aware of their family and financial situations.
+Need to be recommended by one of our partner associations who have been working with these individuals and are well aware of their family and financial situations.

 Our recruitment process includes:

 A written application, completed by both the candidates and the partner association who recommends them;